ahmedaminebouchmal/Software-Tool/README.md

 Hero Section: The Hero section features a gradient text that adds a modern touch to the site.
 This section is designed to grab users' attention with a striking visual style.

-Video Integration: The website incorporates video elements using the <video> tag, with videos set to autoplay and loop, creating a dynamic and engaging user experience.

 Feature Section: A dedicated section to list all the features of the product, displayed in a clean and organized UI.
 This section helps users quickly understand the benefits of the product.

 Pricing Cards: The website includes a pricing card section with three different plans for users to choose from.
 This is designed to help users make informed decisions based on their needs.